pchagas72/go-planner/README.md

 Also, put all my simple go projects in one repo

 ## TODO:
-- Debug code
-- Make PrettyPrint prettier
+- Add error or null messages